gateship-one/odyssey/README.md

 For more comfort you are able to use the launcher widget to have quick control over your music playback.

-Currently Odyssey only uses the artwork that is already on your device.
-In the future this will be expanded to artwork provided by [MusicBrainz](https://www.musicbrainz.org).

 ## Requirements: ##
  * Android 5.0
  * Music on your device ;)